Strivin0311/llms-learning/models/foundation/mistral.md

 # Mistral
-*Here's some resources about Mistral*
+*Here're some resources about Mistral*

 #### Starling-7B- Increasing LLM Helpfulness & Harmlessness with RLAIF [`UNREAD`]